bryanbilek/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+We use them to save authentication information so there is no need to re-enter credentials on every new request the client makes to a server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt uses a key deriviation function to hash any information sent in so it is stored safely for us.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses an algorithm that hashes the information multiple times (rounds) meaning an attacker needs to have the hash, know the algorithm used, & how many rounds were used to generate the hash in the first place in order to steal it.

 - [ ] What are the three parts of the JSON Web Token?

+A JSON Web token is a string made up of the header, the payload, & the signature separated by periods.

 ## Minimum Viable Product